Ninja5tyl3/NinjaTechEnterprises/README.md

 Now you have a SAS module that you can stick on your 3.75m rockets without having to strut everything together (we know you still will).

+Our next line of parts is our Utility Parts:
+Service Bay (3.75m)

+Now you can have a sevice bay on your Size 3 rockets.

+Our next line of parts is our Probe Cores:
+RC-S01 Remote Guidance Unit

+Now that you have a Size 3 SAS unit, now you can also control your rockets with a Size 3 Probe Core.

 Uses stock models and textures.
 I would like if someone could help me with models and textures.

 Requires: ModuleManager